Get to Know

 Chrissy Innes is a dancer from Horsham, PA.
 She began dancing at the age of 5 taking classes and dancing competitively in various styles through her senior year of high school at Dance to the Music.
 These styles include tap, ballet, jazz, hip hop, musical theater, lyrical, and contemporary.
 She continued her dance education at Ursinus College where she majored in Applied Economics and minored in dance.
 At Ursinus, she broadened her knowledge of many styles of dance including African dance.
 She performed in Ursinus College Dance Company, performed and choreographed multiple dances for the student run dance company Escape Velocity, and was captain of the Ursinus College Dance Team.
 Chrissy is excited to continue her dance journey as an instructor at Spot On!

-Shaun is excited to be returning to Spot On for his second year!
-He is a recent transplant to Philadelphia.
-He moved to continue his career in arts administration after graduating from Case Western Reserve University where he studied Marketing and Theater.
-He now works for Pig Iron Theatre Company in development.
-He has been studying and teaching dance for years in Philly, Cleveland, and back in Houston for 13 years now.
-His dance journey began in theater, performing in shows like Peter Pan, Little Mermaid, and Les Mis.
-He then continued his training at the Houston Performing Arts Company with Jade Whitemire and Terrill Mitchell along with competing at regional and national competitions such as Radix and Starquest, where he received many awards and accolades.
-At university he began choregraphing musicals for the CWRU Footlighters Theater Organization.
-From there, he began instructing for numerous schools ranging from two-year-old students to pre-professional and competitive dancers.
-He is ready to continue sharing his love of dance with the students at SODA!
+Gia is excited to be returning to Spot On for her second year!
+She is a recent transplant to Philadelphia.
+She moved to continue her career in arts administration after graduating from Case Western Reserve University where she studied Marketing and Theater.
+She now works for the Pig Iron Theatre Company in development.
+She has been studying and teaching dance for years in Philly, Cleveland, and back in Houston for 13 years now.
+Her dance journey began in theater, performing in shows like Peter Pan, Little Mermaid, and Les Mis.
+She then continued her training at the Houston Performing Arts Company with Jade Whitemire and Terrill Mitchell along with competing at regional and national competitions such as Radix and Starquest, where she received many awards and accolades.
+At university she began choregraphing musicals for the CWRU Footlighters Theater Organization.
+From there, she began instructing for numerous schools ranging from two-year-old students to pre-professional and competitive dancers.
+She is ready to continue sharing her love of dance with the students at SODA!

 Miss TIffany Clotaire